tanmaydoesstuff/cryptonite-taskphase-tanmay/picoctf/web.md

 **Flag: `picoCTF{7h3_p47h_70_5ucc355_6db46514}`**
 **Perceived Difficulty:** `easy`

-This was a simple challenge based on understanding of file paths.
+This was a simple challenge based on understanding of directory traversal.
 The webpage had a portal that could only read relative file paths.

 ![](/media/web_forbiddenpaths_1.png)